GCSE OCR Biology B Paper 1

 Why not get a bit more practice with some biology quizzes and then come back and have another try!

-#2.
+#3.
 Why do plants need nitrogen?

 #6.
-Which of the following are prokaryotes?
+Which of the following features are found in veins?

 Select all that apply: